 Double-click in an empty space on your text layer to open the Layer Styles panel.

 When the panel appears, check the Stroke box.
 To the right, a list of options and settings will appear so you can customize how the stroke looks.

 Size allows you to choose the thickness of the stroke in pixels.
 Below, compare 1 pixel vs 5 pixels.

 The Position affects where the stroke will sit on the letter.
 From top to bottom here’s outside, inside, and center.

-The Blend Mode lets you access the 27 blend modes of Photoshop and you can control the opacity of the stroke with the slider.
+The Blend Mode lets you access the 27 Photoshop blend modes and you can control the opacity of the stroke with the slider.

 Fill Type lets you choose color, gradient, or pattern for the stroke.
 We’ll stick with color and I’ve chosen a purple color.
 Double-click on the color swatch to open the color picker and choose your color.